getspherelabs/buildable/README.md

 ## Usage and Examples

+> **Note**: In order to use the generated code, you need to execute the `./gradlew kspDebugKotlin` command or perform a project rebuild.

 ### BuildableFactory

 `@BuildableFactory` annotation aims to simplify code generation associated with the Factory Method pattern.
 This simplifies the management of object creation, ultimately enhancing maintainability and code readability.